huntforhomesaz/cleanout2closing-site/content/pages/how-it-works.md

 ## Situations I handle all the time

-These are the kinds of transitions where a â€œcleanout to closingâ€ approach helps most:
+These are the kinds of transitions where a "cleanout to closing" approach helps most:

 - Probate property where the court sets the pace and you need to keep the property side moving in step.
 - Inherited homes that are still full and feel emotionally heavy to tackle.